promptolution: A Unified, Modular Framework for Prompt Optimization: Appendix

 \subsection{System Demonstration}

 The system demonstration under \url{https://youtu.be/gySdgjEhsZA} uses the following code example, through which we guide step-by-step.
-The implementation requires the installation of the \texttt{promptolution} package with API support enabled.
+It requires installing the \texttt{promptolution} package with API support enabled.
 The subsequent imports establish the necessary components for the LLM wrapper, CAPO, and the evaluation task definitions.

 \begin{codebox} ! pip install promptolution[api] \end{codebox} \begin{codebox} from promptolution.llms import APILLM from promptolution.optimizers import CAPO from promptolution.tasks import JudgeTask from promptolution.predictors import MarkerBasedPredictor from promptolution.utils import create_prompts_from_task_description import pandas as pd \end{codebox} The dataset, containing raw email-generation instructions, is loaded from a CSV file using \texttt{pandas}: